NextCenturyCorporation/itm-evaluation-server/README.md

     - default is `True`
 - `HISTORY_S3_BUCKET`
     - default is `itm-ui-assets`
+- A variety of ADEPT and SoarTech properties for filenames, scenario IDs, and alignment target IDs

 *NOTE:* the trailing **`s`** in `.../data/%(EVALUATION_TYPE)s/...` is needed for string interpolation to work properly.